Find a Lender-Approved Local Conveyancer in Benton

 Recently asked questions about conveyancing in Benton

-I've recently found out that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
 Benton is where the house is located.
-Can you offer any guidance?
+Is there any advice you can impart?

-Flying freeholds in Benton are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Benton you must be sure that your lawyer goes through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Benton are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Benton you would need to get your solicitor to go through the deeds diligently.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Benton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated